Dana Gould: Career

 In 2014, Gould participated as a comedian on Playboy's "Foursome: Walk of Shame" where he joined other comedians in making fun of the program's contestants.

 In 2016, Gould created the IFC comedy horror series Stan Against Evil, featuring the talent of John C. McGinley, Janet Varney, and Nate Mooney.
 Gould also appears as the character Kevin, a quirky gravedigger and love interest of Stan's daughter Denise.

+Since 2021, Gould has starred in Hanging with Doctor Z, a talk show on YouTube reminiscent of The David Letterman Show, Space Ghost Coast to Coast, and The Tonight Show Starring Johnny Carson, among others.
+The episodes run between 8 and 13 minutes long and feature Gould in full Dr. Zaius makeup from Planet of the Apes while interviewing a bevy of his comedian, actor, and musician friends as guests, with frequent references to especially '70s and '80s entertainers.
+His musician sidekick, "Rusty Steel" (à la Paul Shaffer on The David Letterman Show), is played by Paul Greenberg.
+The show has been funded partially by Kickstarter and partially by Gould and began its third season in January 2024.

 Personal life

 Gould currently lives in Los Angeles.
 In 2000 he married Sue Naegle, former President of HBO Entertainment.
-The couple separated in 2014.
+The couple separated in 2014 and divorced in 2015.
 They have three daughters.
+Gould remarried in 2022 to Kat Aagesen, a writer and co-editor of the defunct website, malt-review.com.